grafana/loki/docs/sources/clients/promtail/logrotation.md

 Both types of log rotation seem to give the same end result.
 However, there are some subtle differences.

-(1) favours the appender in a sense, that file descriptor it is holding for original log file `error.log` doesn't change.
-So it can keep writing to same file descriptor, re-opening of the file is not needed.
+(1) favors the appender as its descriptor for the original log file `error.log` doesn't change.
+Therefore, it can keep writing to the same file descriptor.
+In other words, re-opening the file is not needed.

 However (1) has a serious problem if we bring the `tailer` into account.
 There is a race between truncating the file and the `tailer` finishing reading that log file.
 Meaning, there is a high chance of the log rotation mechanism truncating the file `error.log` before the `tailer` reads everything from it.